valariems/valariems.github.io/resume.md

   * Implementing mobile-first responsive design techniques.
   * Writing CSS and HTML from scratch.
   * Dedicated to accessibility best practices.
-  * Familiar with GIT, Rails, Angular, Jekyll, Gatsby, Drupal, JavaScript, and jQuery.
+  * Familiar with GIT, Rails, React, Angular, Jekyll, Gatsby, Drupal, JavaScript, and jQuery.
   * Comfortable working within Agile and Kanban processes.
   * Expert in Illustrator and Photoshop, and happy working in Axure, Sketch, Invision, and other UX/UI tools.
   * Able to write, edit, and proofread content.